YconquestY/cs-629/README.md

       Processor
 ```

 You want two L1 (32 bit) caches -- one for data and one for instructions.
 A single L2 (512 bit) is shared and main memory is connected to L2.
-We instantiate the main pieces of state in `CacheInterface`, but you will need to add some bookkeeping state elements and rules.
+We instantiate the main pieces of state in `CacheInterface`, but you might need to add some bookkeeping state elements and rules.
 These state elements will mostly be FIFOs and registers/EHRs.
 We expect to see no BRAMs other than the ones that already exist in your caches and main memory.

 ```verilog
 module mkCacheInterface(CacheInterface);